Our Conditions of Carriage

 - the Passenger refuses a request from the flight crew to surrender their travel documents

-- the Passenger's Ticket has been tampered with in some way, such as: It may have been obtained unlawfully or not bought from us.
+- the Passenger's Ticket, travel or health documentation has been tampered with in some way, such as: It may have been obtained unlawfully or not bought from us.
 It may be damaged or reported as lost or stolen, or be a counterfeit.
 It may include a flight Coupon altered by someone other than us.

 - the Passenger cannot prove they are the person named on the Ticket

 - the Passenger has behaved unacceptably or been refused service in the past, and we believe they will do it again